When Motherhood Meets Cancer

 Marissa Henley

 Marissa Henley, author of Loving Your Friend through Cancer, is a writer, speaker, and cancer survivor who lives Northwest Arkansas.
 Most days, you’ll find her drinking a latte while shuttling her three kids around town, wondering if the dog will ever learn to stay and if she’ll ever love cooking as much as her husband loves eating.
-She would love to connect with you on Facebook, Instagram, or Twitter; or at marissahenley.com.
+She would love to connect with you on Facebook, Instagram, Twitter, or marissahenley.com.

 Previous